Canyons of the Ancients National Monument, Colorado

 The ruins of Dominguez Pueblo at Canyons of the Ancients National Monument by Carol Highsmith.

 Escalante Pueblo – Much larger than Dominguez Pueblo, this was more than a simple family dwelling.
 The original construction reflects the architectural style of Chaco Canyon, New Mexico.
-The pueblo’s founders built the original structure in 1129 AD, at a time when Chaco was in decline and its regional influence was waning.
+The pueblo’s founders built the original structure in 1129 AD, when Chaco was in decline, and its regional influence was waning.
 Curiously, most of the pottery found here is not Chaco-style but of Northern San Juan (local) types — implying that the potters, at least, were not immigrants.
 This first occupation ended about nine years later.
 Another group of Northern San Juan people briefly reoccupied the empty pueblo around 1150 AD.
 A third and final occupation, involving only a few rooms, took place around 1200 AD.

 Grand Kiva at the Canyon of the Ancients National Monument by Carol Highsmith.